aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

   print(Path(built_job_dir).name)

 The above code creates a Houston instance, and then runs the command 'build_job_dir'.
-The output of this command is the path to a job dir:
+The output of the above example is the path to a job dir:

 .. testoutput::

   my_job_dir

-Let's look at what is inside the job_dir:
+Let's look at the contents of the job_dir:

 .. testcode::